 The hike up to the top of the Merrick (843 m / 2765 ft) is a wonderful day out on varied and interesting terrain with lovely views for almost the entire way.
 It is a fairly long walk in, starting alongside a burn with lovely waterfalls, past Culsharg bothy, through a short section of forest and then onto the open hillside on grassy footpaths.
 From here it is a pretty gentle ascent to the summit of Bennyellary (719 m / 2358 ft) followed by a fabulous wide ridge walk to the summit of the Merrick.

-Car park at Bruce’s Stone, Loch Trool (DG8 6SU is nearest postcode)
+Car park at Bruce’s Stone, Loch Trool (DG8 6SU is nearest postcode).
+No public transport to start point.

 Route: From Bruce’s Stone car park, continue North-East along the road.
 200m along you have the optional short detour to visit Robert the Bruce’s Stone itself then return to this point.
 If you’d like to do that, turn right (South) and you will find the stone 100m down the path.
 A further 30m along the road you will see start of The Merrick Trail at a large information board.
 The first section of the trail winds its way uphill on a well-defined path alongside the pretty Buchan Burn.
 It then levels out, passing through an area of forestry, and arriving next to Culsharg Bothy 1.75km up, at 260m elevation.
 From here the path starts a fairly steep ascent, arriving at a forestry track after 260m.
 The continuation of the route is through a gate in the deer fence at the other side of the road.
 You will enter a small forest which is probably the steepest section of the entire walk.
 Emerging from the forest, the path heads out onto open hillside.
 At 515m elevation (approx 1km from the forestry track), there is another gate to go through.
 The track then begins to bend to the right and at 620m elevation it meets up with an old dry stone wall which it follows North East up the hillside.
 The summit of Bennyellary is reached, marked by a large cairn.
 Continue past this summit, heading North to descend slightly then cross a wide grassy ridge with a steep drop on your right-hand side.
 You are still following the course of the dry stone wall, which should be on your left.
 After beginning another ascent, the path begins to come away from the wall (heading North East) at 710m elevation.
 It is then an easy final ascent to the top of the Merrick.
 This summit is marked by a trig point surrounded by a walk-in cairn.
 Return via the same route to Bruce’s Stone car park.